Tips to writing an Autobiography, Biography or Memoir

 The Ascent of a Rural Boy

+Difference between a memoir and an autobiography?
 Memoirs are bite-sized autobiographies.
 Depending on which aspect of your life you have chosen, your memoir could either take the readers on a roller-coaster ride of various emotions, or lend a nostalgic filter to comparatively sober but insightful moments.
 There’s no rule on what the focus of a memoir should be, but most people use it as an opportunity to write about trying times, often lending inspiration and motivation.
 Zorba Books is proud to have published such a memoir with Dr. Padma Bandopadhyay, who wrote down her story of being the very first lady Air Marshal of the Indian Air Force in her book, The Lady in Blue.
 Another memoir published by us is Karachi Halwa, a witty recollection by an Indian diplomat of his stay in Pakistan in the early 80s.
+Thy Lifes a Miracle By Chander Mahadev, chronicling the incredible rise of Rakesh Jain to one of UP’s top Industrialist.

 The Lady in Blue: The Memoirs of India’s First Lady Air Marshal